 plans, systems and capabilities to broaden their applicability to the full spectrum of emergencies(Lord.
 2004. p4).

-Since 2001, policies and procedures including presidential directives promoted additional integration and cooperation at the local, state, and federal levels.
+Since 2001, policies and procedures including presidential directives have promoted additional integration and cooperation at the local, state, and federal levels.
 Acceptance of the National Incident Management System (NIMS) and Incident Command System (ICS) at the local, state, and federal agency levels for planning on emergencies and disasters.
-The Homeland Security Directive 5, requires federal departments and agencies to make adoption of the NIMS by state, tribal and local organizations as a condition for federal preparedness beginning in FY2005.
+The Homeland Security Directive 5, requires federal departments and agencies to make adoption of the NIMS by state, tribal and local organizations as a condition for federal preparedness mandatory beginning in FY2005.
 The availability of this grant money can make a significant difference in the ability of emergency management agencies to improve their interoperability communications and infrastructure to better prepare for disasters and incidents (HSPD5, 2004).

 The IEMS concept was for assisting local and state governments in being more prepared by giving incentives to do so.
 According to the IEMS (1983) document it states: